annadudnic/cv/README.md

 ## Anna KOROBEINIKOVA
-### PhD in Molecular Biology with 12 years of experience in fundamental research
+### PhD in molecular biology with 12 years of experience in fundamental research

 ### Key research skills